PatEvans/DiscountsForBooks/README.md

 are applied in the same way as current ones can be added by changing a single line in the Discount.xml file.
 I have

-also ensure comprehensive JUnit testing of the project to ensure that the XML loader works as well as the actual
+also ensured comprehensive JUnit testing of the project to ensure that the XML loader works as well as the actual

 calculation function of the program.